All Episodes

 It just doesn't work at long range.

-Oh, you got one of the MSDNC reporters, conspiracy TV, blasted on air by protesters for describing CHOP as a street festival.
+Oh, you got one of the MSDNC reporters, Conspiracy TV, blasted on air by protesters for describing CHOP as a street festival.

 Yeah, so you have this MSDNC reporter in the autonomous zone, anyway, and describing it as a street festival.

-And then all of a sudden, you know, they they are listening to this while speaking with the protesters.
+And then all of a sudden, you know, they are listening to this while speaking with the protesters.

 Don't say that.